K8F/liri-node-app/README.md

 1. **do-what-it-says**: Retrieves information from a text file.
 Run it and see what happens!

 To run a command in LIRI:

+1. Open the liri-node-app repository in your code editor.
 1. Check that you are in the root of the directory.
 You can use `ls` to see the files in your current directory.
 You should see one called liri.js.
-2. If you don't see the liri.js file, `cd` to the appropriate directory.
+1. If you don't see the liri.js file, `cd` to the appropriate directory.
-3. To run a command, use the following syntax:
+1. To run a command, use the following syntax:

     * `node liri.js <LIRI Command> <search-input>`